pavkids84-dev/cloud-infrastructure-labs/docker/README.md

 This directory documents my Docker and container-infrastructure studies as part of my cloud infrastructure engineering learning path.

-The focus is not only on Docker commands, but on understanding how containers are built from Linux kernel features, how images become running workloads, how reproducible images are built and distributed, and how container networking connects Linux networking to cloud-native application delivery.
+The focus is not only on Docker commands, but on understanding how containers are built from Linux kernel features, how images become running workloads, how reproducible images are built and distributed, how containers communicate, and how multi-container applications are defined as repeatable infrastructure.

 The learning path currently progresses through: